petk/awesome-dojo/README.md

 * [dboostrap](https://github.com/martinpengellyphillips/dbootstrap) - Bootstrap theme for Dojo
 * [Dojo Boilerplate](https://github.com/csnover/dojo-boilerplate) - A starting boilerplate for developing with Dojo Toolkit
+* [Dojo Node Boilerplate](dojo-node-boilerplate) - A quickstart "template" for using the Dojo Toolkit on NodeJS
 * [Dojo Twitter bootstrap](https://github.com/xsokev/Dojo-Bootstrap) - An implementation of the Twitter Bootstrap framework using Dojo